Updated: June 09, 2025

 How to get a mortgage deposit with no cash funds

 Most lenders require at least a 5% deposit.
-But if you’re unable to get together this amount there’s still plenty of options and routes you can take.
+But if you can’t raise this amount, there are still plenty of options and routes you can take.

 Here are some avenues that might be worth exploring: